 *To use thighs, drumsticks, or wings, coat them and bake as directed.
 If you use bone-in pieces, increase the baking time.
 Be sure the internal temp reaches 165°F.

-**Make your own buttermilk by measuring 3 cups of milk, removing 3 tbsp, and mixing in 3 tbsp of lemon juice or white vinegar, and then let it sit for 5 minutes.
+**To make your own buttermilk, mix 3 tbsp lemon juice or white vinegar with 3 cups milk, and then let it sit for 5 minutes.

-***All purpose seasoning typically contains salt, pepper, garlic, and onion powder, parsley, and paprika.
+***All-purpose seasoning typically contains salt, pepper, garlic, onion powder, parsley, and paprika.
 It’s a delicious savory spice blend that works well with chicken.

 Calories: 302kcalCarbohydrates: 35gProtein: 21gFat: 8gSaturated Fat: 3gCholesterol: 54mgSodium: 731mgPotassium: 560mgFiber: 2gSugar: 9gVitamin A: 1490IUVitamin C: 6.3mgCalcium: 233mgIron: 2.5mg